-The exact threshold for a high white blood cell count varies from one laboratory to another.
-In general, for adults a count of more than 11,000 white blood cells in a microliter of blood is considered a high white blood cell count.
+What's considered high in a white blood cell count varies from one lab to another.
+This is because laboratories set their own reference ranges based on the populations they serve.
+In general, for adults a count of more than 11,000 white blood cells in a microliter of blood is considered high.

 - McPherson RA, et al. Leukocytic disorders.
 In: Henry's Clinical Diagnosis and Management by Laboratory Methods.
-22nd ed.
-Philadelphia, Pa.: Saunders Elsevier; 2011.
-Accessed Oct.
-6, 2015.
+24th ed.
+Elsevier; 2022. www.clinicalkey.com.
+Accessed Nov.
+23, 2022.